-

 Materials:

 Please come prepared with your materials.
 You should have your charged chromebook with you each day.
-It is also a good idea to have a three ring binder with paper, pens and/or pencils, and a composition notebook.
-The notebook will be absolutely necessary when we prepare and complete our Harvard Case studies.
+It is also a good idea to have a three ring binder with paper, pens and/or pencils, and a notebook.
+The notebook will be used for your chapter annotations and when we prepare and complete our Harvard Case studies.
 Please let me know if you have any issues getting the required materials as I will help in any way that I can.

 My Schedule:

 You can find me in my classroom, room 261, or in the Social Studies office, room 260.
 Please take the time to come and talk to me if you have any questions or concerns.
+During semester 1 I am free blocks 3A, 3B, and 4B.
 If you need me to be here beyond 2:45 on a particular day, let me know a day or so in advance and I’ll be available.
 You can contact me via email at kkiley@newpaltz.k12.ny.us

 Good luck and have fun this year!